sachasayan/minstrel/memory-bank/projectBrief.md

 # RULES FOR THE SERVICE

 - The service communicates to the model using a mixture of markdown and xml.
-- The service never reads or writes to the filesystem.
-All 'reading' and 'writing' for this feature happens within the redux store.
-File contents are stored in projectSlice.current
+- The service layer for the agentic feature primarily interacts with the active project data held in the Redux store (`projectsSlice`).
+Persistence (saving/loading project data including files and chat history) is handled via IPC calls to the main process, which interacts with the project's `.mns` (SQLite) file.
 - The service always provides the base prompt to the model.
 - The service can process XML tags from the model using regex.
 - The service keeps a running history of the last twenty messages in the Chat slice of the Redux store, which contains a chatHistory array.
 (The reducer can be responsible for trimming history when it is full.)